eclipse-zenoh-flow/zenoh-flow-python/README.md

 The docs will be available under `_build/html/index.html`.

+#### Install the Python extension for Zenoh-Flow

+In order to install the Python extension, please execture the following steps:
+- Copy the result of the build into `/var/zenoh-flow/python/`: `sudo cp ./target/release/libzenoh_flow_python* /var/zenoh-flow/python/`
+- Udpdate the path in `01-python.zfext` according to your system.
+(I.e., replace `.so` with `.dylib` for macOS).
+- Copy `01-python.zfext` into `/etc/zenoh-flow/extensions.d`: `sudo cp 01-python.zfext /etc/zenoh-flow/extensions.d/`

 ### Run an example

 Clone, build and install [Zenoh Flow](https://github.com/zenoh/zenoh-flow), and then use the provided `py-pipeline.yml` example to run it.